adr/adr-manager/docs/evaluation/material-before-study/study-procedure.md

 * Small explanation and task list
 * Access to GitHub through a test-account
 * A meeting summary with an architecture decision
-* Privacy policy

 ## Study Procedure

-* The participant agrees to the privacy policy.
 * The screen is shared using Webex.
 * The organizers will record the shared screen and the audio.
 * The participant is given the login data for a test GitHub Account.